fbpx

 Everest expedition season usually begins in late March.
 When you arrive at Everest base camp after taking a flight to Lukla, they begin.
 Before arriving at EBC, we trek through Phakding, Namche, Tengboche, Dingboche, and Gorakshep.
 The expedition begins at the Southern Everest Base Camp (5,300 meters).

 Climbers must contend with ice and its shifting maze.
-During their journey, climbers will acclimatise at different camps.
+During their journey, climbers will acclimatize at different camps.
 After acclimatizing at the base camp for four to five days, they climb halfway above the Khumbu glacier.
-Afterwards, they ascend up to camp 1 after several days of acclimatization.
+Afterward, they ascend up to Camp 1 after several days of acclimatization.

 Climbing, acclimatizing, and then descending prepare you for the summit climb.
 Getting to the summit takes you to an altitude above 7925 meters, which is also known as the “Death Zone”.
 Mount Everest expeditions take around 2 months due to the high level of risk.